vegfetch/talk/concept.md

 A tool to compare different versions of a file.
 Diff marks additions in green and subtractions in red, so you can see what has changed in the file.

 # Story Time
-Once upon a time, a young geek set out to create his own GNU operating system...
+Once upon a time, a young geek set out to create a free operating system...

 # Available Systems
 - TFS